What Is Heartworm Disease?

 It’s critical to recognize that the symptoms indicated above are signs of advanced heartworm disease.
 Unlike drugs used to prevent heartworm infection in dogs, medications used to treat an advanced-stage heartworm infection have a higher risk of side effects, are uncomfortable for the dog and are expensive for the owner.
 Furthermore, while your dog heals from the infection, the treatment will necessitate a significant reduction in your dog’s typical exercise regimen.

 Preventing Heartworm in Dogs:

 Heartworm prevention is taken once a month in the form of a chewable tablet.
-Most dogs will happily accept the chewables as a reward.
+Most dogs will happily accept the chewable as a reward.
 To ensure that your dog is sufficiently protected, the chewable should be given once a month on the same day of the month.
-The chewable drug has very little side effects.
-Please contact if you detect any changes in your dog’s health or behavior, as with any medicine.
+The chewable drug has very few side effects.

 Heartworm Treatments: What You Should Know

 The first thing to realize is that heartworm prevention and heartworm therapy are not interchangeable terms.
 Preventative measures are simple to use and successful in protecting your dog against heartworm disease.
 For dogs who are already sick as a result of infection, treatment alternatives are available.

 Obtaining a diagnosis is the first step in heartworm treatment.
 To determine the presence of heartworms in dogs, most veterinarians utilize a battery of tests.
 A blood test is the initial step in diagnosing heartworm in dogs.